-The filtered SPIRIT DEMs were co-registered with the ICP routine described in Section 2.2.1, and the results are shown in Figure S2.
+The filtered SPIRIT DEMs were co-registered with the ICP routine described in Sect.
+2.2.1, and the results are shown in Fig. S2.
 In addition to the filtered airborne data, a large sample of near-contemporaneous ICESat GLAS data were available for co-registration of the 2008-2009 SPIRIT DEMs.
-After co-registration we estimate that the lower-resolution SPIRIT DEM products have 3-4 m or better absolute vertical accuracy (1-sigma).
-One of the DEMs (January 3, 2009) had large residual

-210 offsets between control point and DEM elevation, and we performed a secondary round of vertical bias correction (-3.1 m) to minimize offsets between this DEM and a 2010-2015 WorldView/GeoEye DEM per-pixel median elevation composite over flat, smooth surfaces near the main ice shelf.
+After co-registration we estimate that the lower-resolution SPIRIT DEM products have 3-4 m or better absolute vertical accuracy (1 σ).
+One of the DEMs (3 January 2009) had large residual offsets between control point and DEM elevation, and we performed a secondary round of vertical bias correction (-3.1 m) to minimize offsets between this DEM and a 2010-2015 WorldView/GeoEye DEM perpixel median elevation composite over flat, smooth surfaces near the main ice shelf.